Concordium/concordium-id-kotlin-sdk/README.md

 ## ⚠️ Important Notes
 - Always call `ConcordiumIDAppSDK.initialize(context)` before any other function.
 - `signAndSubmit` parses the `unsignedCdiStr` JSON; ensure it is valid.
 The function will throw if parsing fails.
+- `getKeyAccounts` is a suspend function and must be called from a coroutine or another suspend function.
-- Network calls use the Concordium Java/Kotlin client; ensure correct network selection (`Network.MAINNET` vs `Network.TESTNET`) and permissions.
+- Network calls use the Concordium Java/Kotlin client and wallet-proxy APIs; ensure correct network selection (`Network.MAINNET` vs `Network.TESTNET`) and internet permissions.
+- The SDK requires `INTERNET` permission for wallet-proxy API calls.